edriso/grateful-heart/README.md

 ---

-**Start your gratitude journey today!** 🌸

-Write down your blessings and let your heart be filled with gratitude. 🙌
+**Write down your blessings today and let your heart be filled with gratitude!** 🌸